 \epsilon_{ij} \sim \mathcal{N}(0, \sigma^2)$$

-The DAG for this model in Figure 5d.
+The DAG for this design in Figure 5d.
 You can see the similarities - and the key differences - with the Mundlak device and the previous fixed effect model.
-This model should produce the same estimate for $\beta_1$ as the previous model - the effect of a one unit change in temperature on snails.
+This model should produce the same estimate for $\beta_1$ as the previous desig- the effect of a one unit change in temperature on snails.
 The interpretation of $\beta_2$ is different than in the Mundlak device, however.
 It now provides a between estimator of the combined effect of gradients in temperature and correlated drivers between the sites.
 This is often a more useful estimand for ecologist.
 If $\beta_1 = \beta_1$, we might conclude, tentatively, that omitted variables are not influencing snails and both our between and within site differences are due solely to temperature.

-While the group mean covariate, group mean centered, and Fixed Effects models all differ in structure, they ultimately are all equivalent when it comes to estimating the temperature effect, $\beta_1$, as they use within-site variation in temperature.
+While the group mean covariate, group-mean centered, and Fixed Effects models all differ in structure, they ultimately are all equivalent when it comes to estimating the temperature effect, $\beta_1$, as they use within-site variation in temperature.
 As such, all three should produce similar estimates.
 Which model you use depends on the structure of your data (e.g., how many coefficients do you feel comfortable estimating with a fixed effects approach given your sample size) as well as what answers you want to derive from the non-causal terms.
 Do you just want site means?
 Fixed effects model.
 Do you want to know how plot-level snail abundance would change if the average site temperature changes but plot temperature stayed the same?
 Group mean covariate model.
 Do you want to understand the effects of both within and between-site gradients?
 Group mean centered model.
 Note, one can work with a model and simulation to answer any of these questions with any of these models, but model choice will dictate which answers are most readily available to a researcher.

 What a Difference Differencing Makes